Best Practices

 Plain Mode - Quick changelog without AI:

-devlog --from v1.0.0 --to v2.0.0
+devlog -f v1.0.0 -t v2.0.0

 Use when: Speed is priority, simple overview needed

-AI-Enhanced - Improved summaries:
+AI-Enhanced - Improved summaries (diff analysis auto-enabled):

-devlog --from v1.0.0 --to v2.0.0 --llm ollama
+devlog -f v1.0.0 -t v2.0.0 --llm ollama:llama3.2

 Use when: Better readability needed, commit messages are unclear

-devlog --from v1.0.0 --to v2.0.0 --llm ollama --diff-analysis
+devlog -f v1.0.0 -t v2.0.0 --llm ollama:llama3.2 --no-diff

 Use when: Need technical details, understanding code changes is important